Female Glam Rockers: Joan Jett, Girlschool, Lita Ford

 Joan Jett was born in Wynnewood, Pennsylvania, a suburb of Philadelphia.
 In her teens in the 1970s, Joan would sneak out at night with friends to attend rock concerts; she received her first guitar at age 13 from her parents at Christmas.(For this and subsequent info, see Wikipedia).Later, Joan’s family moved to West Covina, California (L.A. county) which gave Joan the opportunity to pursue her rock and roll dreams.
 Suzi Quatro was Joan’s idol, and Joan, as a teenage fan, would wait in the lobby after Quatro’s rock concert perfomances to try to meet the star.
 Legend has it that they did meet, but details on this encounter most likely would be found on Jett’s website http://www.joanjett.com which has many details about the writing of particular songs by the Runaways as well as with the Blackhearts.
 Jett adopted Suzi Quatro’s style of shag haircut, leather, and tough-girl rocker stance, musically and lyrically.
 Around age 16, Joan Jett began hanging out at the only Glamour Rock nightclub in the Los Angeles area called Rodney Bingenheimer’s English Disco, where she met the man who would become the Runaways’ producer, the eccentric Kim Fowley.
 The rest is an astounding history, and see former post here for more information on The Runaways legendary musical sound and “mass hysteria” tours as the only all-teenage all-girl rock band then, and even to this day do they hold that distinction!

 Lita Ford was born Lita Rossana Ford to a British father and Italian mother in London, England.
 She moved with her family to the U.S. at the age of four and began playing guitar at age eleven.
 In 1975, she joined the all-girl band The Runaways as lead guitarist.
 Lita’s lead guitar skills are on par with her male counterparts in heavy metal, and thus, she has toured with Glam Rockers Poison, Motley Crue, Britny Fox, as well as heavy metal rockers Black Sabbath, Judas Priest, Antrax and Iron Maiden.
 Lita Ford’s first album was released in 1983 entitled Out For Blood; however, Ford scored the most commercial success with her album entitled Lita which went Platinum in the U.S. and Gold in Canada with singles “Kiss Me Deadly”, “Back to the Cave”, and “Falling In & Out of Love”.
-You can see Lita Ford on tour in 2012 with Glam Rockers Def Leppard and Poison.
-See http://www.defleppard.com for concert dates!
+You can see Lita Ford on tour in 2012 with Heavy Rock group Def Leppard and Glam Metal band Poison.

-This entry was posted on March 21, 2012 at 7:30 am and is filed under Entertainment, Glam Rock, Heavy Metal Music, Rock Music with tags Female Rockers, GIrlschool, Glam Rock, Heavy Metal Music, Joan Jett, Lita Ford, Runaways.
-You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+This entry was posted on March 21, 2012 by glamrock4ever.
+It was filed under Entertainment, Glam Rock, Heavy Metal Music, Rock Music and was tagged with Female Rockers, GIrlschool, Glam Rock, Heavy Metal Music, Joan Jett, Lita Ford, Runaways.